-Cherry and almond loaf cake
+Cherry loaf cake

 An easy cherry loaf cake that's moist and tender with ground almonds that just needs a cup of tea.
 Remember to coat the cherries in a little flour so they don't all sink to the bottom of the cake.

 - 200g/7oz natural coloured glacé cherries

 - 200g/7oz unsalted butter, softened, plus extra for greasing tin

 - 1 tsp vanilla extract or almond extract

 - 2 tbsp milk